RobinKuiper/Roll20APIScripts/InspirationTracker/README.md

 ---

 InspirationTracker keeps track of inspiration and adds a statusmarker to the characters token(s).
-You can also easily give an inspiration with the command `!inspiration` when you have token(s) selected.
+You can also easily toggle inspiration with the command `!inspiration` when you have token(s) selected.
 Works great with my [StatusInfo](https://github.com/RobinKuiper/Roll20APIScripts/tree/master/StatusInfo) script.

+Adding the selected statusmarker manually or through TokenMod will also handle inspiration on the sheet.

 ### Commands